·

 There’s a bit to learn before you start your adventure here.

-Despite its turbulent past and recent economic issues, Sri Lanka is surprisingly well set up for Digital Nomads and that’s only going to improve as the years go on.
+Despite its turbulent past and recent economic issues, Sri Lanka is surprisingly well-suited for Digital Nomads, and that’s only going to improve as the years go on.

 So, what do you need to know about being a Digital Nomad in Sri Lanka?